Cessna Plane Crashes Into Parking Lot Of Southern California Mall, 5 Dead

 As said in the tweet above, the FAA is currently investigating the situation surrounding the tragedy.
 From there, the National Transportation Safety Board will determine the cause of the crash.
 The plane was heading for the John Wayne Airport, which is a few blocks from the crash site.

 Before it could reach its destination, it crashed into a parking lot near South Coast Plaza.
-The parking lot is close to a mall, and was likely full of shoppers at the time.
+The parking lot is close to a mall and was likely full of shoppers at the time.
 So far, there are no recorded witnesses who have come forward about witnessing the accident.

 The plane is registered to Category III, a real-estate company based in San Francisco.
 A phone call was placed to the company Sunday afternoon, but it was not returned.
 As of now, it is not publicly known where the plane originated or who it was carrying.

 Currently, cleanup is underway.
-Crews are working to clear away the fuel spilled during the crash, and the the streets are currently closed.
+Crews are working to clear away the fuel spilled during the crash, and the streets are currently closed.